SharSmall/My_repository/README.md

-Hello
+Hi!
 My name is Sharmaine.
+I am new to programming.
+I am currently learning Java and I welcome any advice, assistance, and constructive critiques.